-Figure 1: Illustration of the airfoil kinematics and the discrete vortices shed from it, along with the variables used in the unsteady aerodynamic model neous leading-edge suction parameter (LESP) and whether or not it is greater than the critical LESP.
+Figure 1: Illustration of the airfoil kinematics and the discrete vortices shed from it, along with the variables used in the unsteady aerodynamic model

+In this work, the unsteady-airfoil prediction approach of Narsipur et al. [3] is used as the foundation.
+This approach uses lumped vortex elements to model the bound vortex sheet on the airfoil and discrete vortices to model shedding from leading and trailing edges.
+The shedding from the leading edge is intermittent, and is governed by the instantaneous leading-edge suction parameter (LESP) and whether or not it is greater than the critical LESP.
 Because the critical LESP depends on the leading-edge radius and it is an input to the simulation, the current approach can simulate flows over round-leading-edge airfoils.
 This formulation has been recast into a state-variable formulation [4].
-The state-variable formulation casts the problem in a standard ordinary differential equation form, enabling the use of higher-order numerical integration methods for improved accuracy.
+The statevariable formulation casts the problem in a standard ordinary differential equation form, enabling the use of higherorder numerical integration methods for improved accuracy.
 The approach allows for easy integration of aerodynamic and structural dynamic models to study new problems.